Harold Laski: Declining role

-During the war, he supported Prime Minister Winston Churchill's coalition government and gave countless speeches to encourage the battle against Nazi Germany.
+During World War II, he supported Prime Minister Winston Churchill's coalition government and gave countless speeches to encourage the battle against Nazi Germany.
 He suffered a nervous breakdown brought about by overwork.
 During the war, he repeatedly feuded with other Labour figures and with Churchill on matters great and small.
 He steadily lost his influence.
 In 1942, he drafted the Labour Party pamphlet The Old World and the New Society calling for the transformation of Britain into a socialist state by allowing its government to retain wartime economic planning and price controls into the postwar era.

 In the 1945 UK general election campaign, Churchill warned that Laski, as the Labour Party chairman, would be the power behind the throne in an Attlee government.
 While speaking for the Labour candidate in Newark, Nottinghamshire, on 16 June 1945, Laski said, "If Labour did not obtain what it needed by general consent, we shall have to use violence even if it means revolution."
 The next day, accounts of Laski's speech appeared, and the Conservatives attacked the Labour Party for its chairman's advocacy of violence.
 Laski filed a libel suit against the Daily Express newspaper, which backed the Conservatives.
 The defence showed that over the years Laski had often bandied about loose threats of "revolution".
 The jury found for the newspaper within forty minutes of deliberations.

 Attlee gave Laski no role in the new Labour government.
 Even before the libel trial, Laski's relationship with Attlee had been strained.
 Laski had once called Attlee "uninteresting and uninspired" in the American press and even tried to remove him by asking for Attlee's resignation in an open letter.
 He tried to delay the Potsdam Conference until after Attlee's position was clarified.
 He tried to bypass Attlee by directly dealing with Churchill.
 Laski tried to pre-empt foreign policy decisions by laying down guidelines for the new Labour government.
 Attlee rebuked him:

 You have no right whatever to speak on behalf of the Government.
 Foreign affairs are in the capable hands of Ernest Bevin.
 His task is quite sufficiently difficult without the irresponsible statements of the kind you are making ...
 I can assure you there is widespread resentment in the Party at your activities and a period of silence on your part would be welcome.

 Although he continued to work for the Labour Party until he died, Laski never regained political influence.
 His pessimism deepened as he disagreed with the anti-Soviet policies of the Attlee government in the emerging Cold War, and he was profoundly disillusioned with the anti-Soviet direction of American foreign policy.